Technology Innovation Scholars Program

 - Developed a transportable, scalable model than can be shared with other colleges for increased national impact.

-Assistant Dean Freeman recently received a National Science Foundation Early Concept Grant for Exploratory Research (EAGER) to explore national-scale evaluation of undergraduate outreach programs, like TISP.
+Dr. Stacey Freeman, Director of National Outreach Initiatives recently received a National Science Foundation Early Concept Grant for Exploratory Research (EAGER) to explore national-scale evaluation of undergraduate outreach programs, like TISP.
 The title of the grant is: Co-Creating a Research Agenda to Evaluate University Ambassador Programs’ Impact on Engineering Identity of K-12 Students.
 We hope to be able to create effective tools and techniques to measure the impact of K-12 outreach not only on the undergraduate students, but the school-aged students we serve.